LBMC/RAPToR/README.md

 ### What data can be used ?
-The `wormAge` package allows you to estimate the developmental age of samples from their *gene expression profiles*.
+The `wormAge` package allows you to estimate the developmental age of individual samples from their *gene expression profiles*.
 This means that any data providing information on gene expression on a large scale is appropriate : RNA-seq counts (or RPKM), MicroArray, Chips...

 **The data must not be gene-centered**, as this destroys the relationship between gene levels within a sample.